-Neural therapy is a physical therapy that was first developed in Germany and has been safely practiced around the world since the 1940’s with great success.
-It involves the use of Procaine, a well-known local anaesthetic, and homeopathic preparations that are injected into nerve sites, acupuncture points, scars, muscular trigger points, and other tissues to relieve and treat pain and dysfunction.
-Common conditions treated with neural therapy include acute and chronic muscular pain, joint pain, arthritis pain, sports injuries, posttraumatic conditions, postsurgical pain, jaw pain, sinusitis, hypothyroidism, hay fever, migraines, head pain, and etc.
+Neural therapy is a physical therapy that was first developed in Germany and has been practiced around the world since the 1940’s .
+It involves the use of Procaine or Lidocaine, a well-known local anaesthetic that is injected into areas near nerve pain sites, acupuncture points, scars, muscular trigger points, and other tissues for treatment of pain and dysfunction.

 Heavy Metal Testing and Chelation Therapy

 Heavy metal burden may occur from acute or chronic environmental exposure and often remains undiagnosed as many symptoms mimic those of many other health conditions.
 Heavy metals such as lead, mercury, cadmium, copper, iron and aluminum impact hundreds of biological pathways in the body impairing optimal health.
 Common sources include dental fillings, paints, foods, chemicals, body products, children's toys, fabrics, industrial chemicals, household agents, make-ups, foods and many, many more.
 Free radical activity and the impairment of the bodies metabolic functions may be prevented by riding the body of it's toxic heavy metal load.
 Symptoms of heavy metal toxicity may include: neurological disorders, cognitive disorders, cardiovascular disease, anxiety, depression, mental health disorders, fatigue, FM, CFS and many other diseases.